-This page contains official 2020/2021 WAEC and JAMB subject combination (admission requirements) for Forensic Science, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2024 WAEC and JAMB subject combination (admission requirements) for Forensic Science, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 On this page, I will guide you on the required O level subject combination to study Forensic Science. if you are a returning visitor, you can skip reading repetitive paragraphs.